patchew-project/qemu/docs/system/ppc/powermac.rst

  *  UniNorth or Grackle PCI Bridge
  *  PCI VGA compatible card with VESA Bochs Extensions
  *  2 PMAC IDE interfaces with hard disk and CD-ROM support
- *  NE2000 PCI adapters
+ *  Sungem PCI network adapter
  *  Non Volatile RAM
- *  VIA-CUDA with ADB keyboard and mouse.
+ *  VIA-CUDA or VIA-PMU99 with or without ADB or USB keyboard and mouse.

 Missing devices